Critics' Reviews • Our Reviews • Movie Posters • Lobby Cards • Misc. Images

 Laughing Sinners (1931) is an underrated Joan-film (snappily directed by Harry Beaumont, who also did other early Joan films like Our Dancing Daughters, Our Blushing Brides, and Dance Fools Dance) in the new realistic mode that MGM began featuring Joan in during 1930 and 1931---films like Our Blushing Brides, Paid, Dance Fools Dance, and Possessed that were a decided departure from Joan's string of girlfriend/party girl roles of the late '20s.

 Joan is Ivy---a gambling, drinking, loyal nightclub entertainer madly in love with Howard (the rather stiff Neil Hamilton), a seedy, smooth-talking traveling salesman who almost immediately dumps her to marry a rich girl.

-The initial nightclub scene of Sinners, before Ivy gets dumped and is still feeling her oats, showcases Joan's versatility as a physical performer.
+The initial nightclub scene of Sinners, when Ivy is still feeling her oats before she gets dumped, showcases Joan's versatility as a physical performer.
 She hoofs it up with a beard and fake nose (!) in a weird hillbilly number, which morphs into a more accessible frisky modern dance, followed by a slower torch song (this last cleverly and sadly interspersed with shots of the regretfully hard-hearted Howard composing a goodbye note...on the back of a menu).

 Ivy to Carl: Thanks for saving my life.
 I'll drop a quarter in your tambourine sometime.